 Kyle is passionate about bringing mountaintop musical experiences to singers of all ages.
 For nearly a decade, he directed the high school Men’s Choir and co-directed the mixed Chorale for Tacoma Youth Chorus, and he led the touring choirs to England and Ireland.
 Kyle has also served as music director for youth and community musical theaters and teaches voice to youth and adults.

-As a freelance professional choral singer, Kyle has performed with ensembles in the Seattle area including the Byrd Ensemble, The Compline Choir, and Schola Stella Maris.
-He has also toured with Boston’s Canto Armonico to Germany and Seattle’s St. James Cathedral Choir to Germany and Italy, respectively.
+As a freelance professional choral singer, Kyle has performed with ensembles in the Seattle area including the Byrd Ensemble, The Compline Choir, the Schola Cantorum of St. James Cathedral, and Schola Stella Maris.
+He has also toured in Europe with Boston’s Canto Armonico and with Seattle’s St. James Cathedral Choir.
 In the early 2000’s Kyle served as organist, choir director, and professional choral singer at churches in Boston, MA.
 During this time he was the tenor soloist for the premiere of Daniel Pinkham’s Missa Brevis and contributed to two landmark recordings of Renaissance choral works with the historic Choir of the Church of the Advent.

 After living in places that are too cold in winter and too hot in summer, Kyle loves the water, mountains, arts scene, and the weather (mostly!) of the Seattle area, where he grew up.
 He lives near his childhood home in Tacoma and enjoys seeing how the arts have flourished in his hometown.